Dunstan: Legacy

 Until Thomas Becket's fame overshadowed Dunstan's, he was the favourite saint of the English people.
 Dunstan had been buried in his cathedral.
 In 1180 his relics were translated to a tomb on the south side of the high altar, when that building was restored after being partially destroyed by a fire in 1174.

 The monks of Glastonbury used to claim that during the sack of Canterbury by the Danes in 1012, Dunstan's body had been carried for safety to their abbey.
 This story was disproved by Archbishop William Warham, who opened the tomb at Canterbury in 1508.
 They found Dunstan's relics still to be there.
 However, his shrine was destroyed during the English Reformation.

 Patronage and feast day

 Dunstan became patron saint of English goldsmiths and silversmiths because he worked as a silversmith making church plate.
-The Eastern Orthodox Church and the Roman Catholic Church mark his feast day on 19 May.
+The Catholic Church and the Eastern Orthodox Church mark his feast day on 19 May.
 Dunstan is also honoured in the Church of England and in the Episcopal Church on 19 May.

-In 2023, a pastoral area of the Roman Catholic Diocese of Clifton was named in honour of Dunstan.
+In 2023, a pastoral area of the Catholic Diocese of Clifton was named in honour of Dunstan.